Yuxing0610/Tweets_Semtiment_Detection/README.md

 To recurrent the best result, run `python run.py` directly, submission.csv will be created in `./output/submission.csv.`

 Note: preprocessed data is already provided.
 Or you can use `pre-processing.py` to create it again.
-If using `backup_pre-processing.py` to preprocess data, the accuracy rate will be 91.4% for slight difference in preprocessing Emoji compared with `pre-processing.py`
+If using `backup_pre-processing.py` to preprocess data, the accuracy rate will be 91.4% instead of 91.5% because of some slight changes in preprocessing method.